coderefinery/workshop-outro/README.md

 ### Join our meetings
 * Join our Community Call (first Monday of each month), https://coderefinery.org/organization/meetings/
-* Or every other Monday for a team meeting
+* Or every Monday for a team meeting
 * Learn together, work together, teach together with others
 * More advanced courses or independent study
 * CodeRefinery chat: https://coderefinery.zulipchat.com